 Fines for Breach

-Data subjects will be able to claim damages directly from SaaS suppliers who breach:
+Data subjects can now claim damages directly from SaaS suppliers who breach:

 - Any obligations under the GDPR; or